Lime mortar: Oyster shell mortar

 The large flakes of oyster shell are a signal that this is a faux shell mortar.
 In fact it was a very hard Portland replacement which luckily had not done much harm to the brick.

 In the tidewater region of Maryland and Virginia, oyster shells were used to produce quicklime during the colonial period.
 Similar to other materials used to produce lime, the oyster shells are burned.
 This can be done in a lime rick instead of a kiln.
 Burning shells in a rick is something that Colonial Williamsburg and the recreation of Ferry Farm have had to develop from conjecture and in-the-field learning.
 The rick that they constructed consists of logs set up in a circle that burn slowly, converting oysters that are contained in the wood pile to an ashy powder.
-An explanatory video of how the rick was built for the Ferry Farm can be found here.
 The burnt shell can then be slaked and turned into lime putty.

 Mortars using oyster shells can sometimes be identified by the presence of small bits of shell in the exposed mortar joint.
 In restoration masonry, the bits of shell are sometimes exaggerated to give the viewer the impression of authenticity.
 Unfortunately, these modern attempts often contain higher than necessary ratios of Portland cement.
 This can cause failures in the brick if the mortar joint is stronger than the brick elements.